shanshanwang-math/shanshanwang-math.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student.
+I'm a third year PhD student at the University of Szeged.
 My supervisor is Dr. Zsolt Lángi.
 The first two years I studied at Budapest University of Technology and Economics.
-From September, I will continue my study at University of Szeged.
+I'm also a teaching assistant at the John von Neumann University.

 My research interest include discrete, convex and combinatorial geometry.
 In particular the geometry of normed spaces, geometric isoperimetric problems, equilibrium points of convex bodies, etc.